Maximum Contaminant Level (MCL):

 SMCL = 0.05 mg/L

-Over 0.05 mg/L manganese becomes a nuisance element and its presence is detected by purplish black staining of kitchen and bathroom fixtures.
-The 0.05 mg/L SMCL is the threshold for staining by most humans.
-Above this level your drinking water would have an oily vinyl or metallic taste.
+Over 0.05 mg/L manganese becomes a nuisance element and its presence is detected by brownish dark staining of kitchen and bathroom fixtures.
+Above this level your drinking water would have a metallic taste.
 A “rotten egg” smell, due to the presence of hydrogen sulfide is often associated with a high iron and manganese level, which tends to disappear when the iron and manganese are removed.
 Manganese is also an essential nutrient for humans at approximately 5 mg per day.

 Recommended 6.5 – 8.5